-Educational technologies, including podcasting, vodcasting, and internet-based programs, will enhance student learning and provide diverse opportunities for interactions with topic expertise.
+Educational technologies, including a Learning Management System, podcasting, vodcasting, and internet-based programs, will enhance student learning and provide diverse opportunities for interactions with topic expertise.

 In order to promote deep understandings, the curriculum will be organized into big ideas and essential questions.
-For example, a big idea for 10th grade students might be "Healthcare impacts a nation's economy" with an essential question of "Who is responsible for public health in a global economy?"
+Students vote on the essential questions each year.
 Each teacher will address discipline-specific standards in a way that ensures students understand the purpose of the standards and their applications to real human issues.
-In this case, the science teacher might address these grade-level standards:

 In order to ensure that students are meeting required grade-level competencies and prepared for the rigors of postsecondary programs, assessments will be administered and evaluated every 4-6 weeks providing specific and immediate feedback to students.
 Learning gaps will then be addressed in one-on-one and/or small group tutoring and interventions.